AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/define-smart-list-for-smart-campaign-batch.md

    >[!NOTE]
    >
    >By default, people who satisfy ALL the smart list rules are qualified.
 This can be modified to suit your campaign needs.
-Check out&nbsp; [Smart List Rules for Complex Logic](../../../../product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/using-advanced-smart-list-rule-logic.md)&nbsp;to learn more.
+Check out  [Smart List Rules for Complex Logic](../../../../product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/using-advanced-smart-list-rule-logic.md) to learn more.

    To trigger on live events one person at a time, learn how to [Define Smart List for Smart Campaign | Trigger](define-smart-list-for-smart-campaign-trigger.md).